 Comedy Central did a bit a few weeks ago about sexual racism, that got me thinking about how it’s affected me and whether it’s something that can ever be fixed.
-So first, what is sexual racism?
+So I did some research and it’s a pretty fascinating topic when you get into it.
+First, what is sexual racism?
 Sexual racism is prioritizing a person as a possible romantic interest on account of their race. .
 Some general statements you may have heard that could be considered sexual racism are: “He’s attractive for an Asian guy” or “I’m just not attracted to blacks”.
-I’m sure we’ve all heard or probably even said a statement similar to this, there are also facts that back up that there is a disparity in “attraction” between different races.
+I’m sure we’ve all heard or probably even said a statement similar to this.
+There are also facts that back up that there is a disparity in “attraction” between different races.
 Christian Rudder, the creator of OkCupid, published in his book Dataclysm, which reviewed metrics of multiple dating websites, that white users are more likely to be messaged or responded to than their nonwhite counterparts and that black women and Asian men are the least likely to be messaged or responded to.
 In fact, 82% of non-black men have some bias against black women.
 Asian men get the fewest messages and the worst ratings of any group of guys.

 Here are some more interesting facts:

 - “White women prefer white men to the exclusion of everyone else – and Asian and Hispanic women prefer them even more exclusively”

 - “White women are less willing to date nonwhites than white men”